robert-saramet/alset-v2/index.md

 ### Lane Following
 ############

+### Safety
+Three individual switches for motors, arduino circuit and raspberry pi + router allow for easy testing without any risks, as well as disabling features not currently desired (e.g. disabling raspberry pi when not using opencv).
+If any device loses power while driving or if signal is lost, the car stops immediately.

 ### GPS
 For GPS navigation, a U-Blox Neo-6M module is connected to the Pololu 328PB, which extracts latitude, longitude, speed and direction information from NMEA sentences.
 Destination coordinates will be sent by the ESP32 from the Raspberry Pi webapp.
 Once the waypoint is selected, navigation data/steering information will be obtained through the GPRMB NMEA sentence.
 For route planning, the starting location is provided by the phone.